ryan-jonesford/ConvolutionalNN/README.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I first started out with the simple LeNet architecture since it was the one we used in class.
+Doing some research on my own I found that there have been many successful architectures that I could choose from, but that’s not exactly what I wanted to do.
+I wanted to get a feel for how many of the architectures are made and create my own.
+I found that many architectures used multiple convolutional layers before pooling and finally running it through a fully connected layer at the end.
+I struggled for many days trying to get a network to run correctly.
+Eventually I settled on the one that is in my report.
+There are many hyper-parameters that I had that I can tune and play around with:

+* learning rate
+* initialization weights and biases
+* layer sizes
+* dropout rate
+* stride length
+* kernel size
+* padding style

+Unfortunately for me, the model that I developed doesn’t seem to be much better than the LeNet model that I started out with.
+Perhaps if I had played with the hyperparamters a little more and augmented my data before going in search of a different architecture I could have gotten near the same results.

 ### Test a Model on New Images